Livonian language revival: Revival

 Since the restoration of Latvian independence in 1991, the Livonian language has been undergoing a revival process.
 As of 1998, there were already young Livonian volunteers motivated with the idea of reviving the language.
-Some of them were taught it by Livonian teachers through a textbook made by Kersti Boiko, a professor at the University of Latvia, with 800 words designed to be taught on 10 lessons.
+Some of them were taught by Livonian teachers using a textbook written by Kersti Boiko, a professor at the University of Latvia, with 800 words designed to be taught during 10 lessons.
 A collection of Livonian poems had also been published and printed by then.
 A decade later, the movement was still popular among Livonian youth, some of whom met regularly in Riga, the Latvian capital, and then went to the village of Mazirbe (where there is a Livonian cultural center) or to Livonian language-only camps.

 The Livonian language revival movement is not being supported by either the government of Latvia or any other (such as the Estonian one), so it depends on Livonian cultural organizations.
 Some examples of these are the Livonian Association (Līvõd Īt), the Society of Friends of Livonia (Liivi Sõprade Selts) or the Livonian Cultural Center (Līvõ Kultūr Sidām).
 These organize cultural events and publish studies on the Livonians, including their language.

 As of 2011, the number of people who had some knowledge of the language at a level of A1 or A2 was of 210, while those who had a knowledge of B1 or higher were 40.
 Some of them learned what they know of the language through programs of the Latvian Academy of Culture or the universities of Tartu, Helsinki or Latvia.

+A report by Public Broadcasting of Latvia published on 18 October 2022 claimed that two-year-old Kuldi Medne was the only person in Latvia whose mother tongue is Livonian.
+Her parents are Livonian language revival activists Jānis Mednis and Renāte Medne.

 On 25 January 2023, a Livonian-language traffic sign, the first of its kind in Latvia, was erected in Talsi Municipality (Tālsa mōgõn) to reflect its Livonian cultural heritage.
 Several other signs of this type are planned to be established in the region.